6 steps to building your dream home

 2. Setting a budget

-Next you need to work out how you are going to fund your self-build project and make sure you have identified all the costs involved such as the plot of land itself, contractors to do the work, cost of surveying etc. Homebuilding and Renovating have a dedicated Build Cost Calculator which might be useful to gain a rough idea of costs involved.
+You need to work out how you are going to fund your self-build project and make sure you have identified all the costs involved.
+There are a lot of factors to consider and you should always include a contingency.
+Homebuilding and Renovating have a dedicated Build Cost Calculator which is useful to gain a rough idea of costs involved.

 3. Complying with planning permissions